 When we talk about motorcycle touring & hydration, it’s easy to focus only on the effects of putting water into our system.

-But much of hydration revolves around how we lose water; not just how we replace it.
+But much of hydration revolves around how we lose water – not just how we replace it.

 Choosing ventilated gear will do a great job of keeping you cool on your ride.
 If you’re cool, you won’t sweat as much.
-And if you aren’t sweating as much, that’s more water that your body can retain and distribute to the organs that need it.
+And if you aren’t sweating as much, that’s more water than your body can retain and distribute to the organs that need it.

 Motorcycle Touring & Hydration: To Conclude

 As a rider, you know yourself that things can go really wrong, really quickly when riding a motorcycle.

 We rely almost solely on our ability to read the road, see hazards, react quickly and our level of alertness.

 Dehydration has the power to remove all of those abilities that work to keep us alive every time we get on a motorcycle.